ohnoitsnoah/noahmacs/README.md

 [Kilo](https://github.com/antirez/kilo) was written by Salvatore Sanfilippo aka [antirez](https://github.com/antirez) and is released under the [BSD 2 clause license](https://opensource.org/license/bsd-2-clause/).

-### Author's Note
+### Author's Notes
-This is pretty broken, I have no experience with C or anything of that sorts, this is just a small light-hearted project to make an editor with stuff that I like.
+- This is pretty broken, I have no experience with C or anything of that sorts, this is just a small light-hearted project to make an editor with stuff that I like.
+- Noahmacs doesn't open directories.
+Instead, it will create a file with the name of the directory and just causes a bunch of problems.
+TL;DR don't open directories with Noahmacs.
 I plan on adding more junk to it in the future.